cardano-foundation/CIPs/CIP-0072/README.md

 Release Name is a field, which dApp developers can use on top of release version, it has been debated whether field should be mandatory or optional but eventually it has been agreed that we do not want to enforce this field, dapp release is an optional field, dApp version, however, needs to follow semver and is a mandatory field.

 ### Canonical JSON
-At the begining neither on-chain, nor off-chain storage has been following RFC 8785 (canonical json) but we reached a point that, due to consistency checks, we need to take hash of both on-chain and off-chain and this forced us to stipulate that both on-chain and off-chain metadata documents need to be converted according to RFC 8785 before taking a blake2b-256 hash of it.
+At the begining neither on-chain, nor off-chain storage has been following RFC 8785 (canonical JSON) but we reached a point that, due to consistency checks, we need to take hash of both on-chain and off-chain and this forced us to stipulate that both on-chain and off-chain metadata documents need to be converted according to RFC 8785 before taking a blake2b-256 hash of it.

 ### On-Chain Signature Scope
 On-chain part has a signature, which has a role to verify that a certain dApp owner made changes.
-In the initial version, a blake2b-256 signature was needed only for `rootHash` but following discussion, due to security concerns, decision has been made that the signature should attest the whole on-chain canonical json except signature field itself (because it would end up in an infinite recursion).
+In the initial version, a blake2b-256 signature was needed only for `rootHash` but following discussion, due to security concerns, decision has been made that the signature should attest the whole on-chain canonical JSON except signature field itself (because it would end up in an infinite recursion).

 ### Who Is The Owner?
 Smart contracts are ownerless, it has been debated that there could be multiple claims to the same dApps from different parties.